 This article identifies key points to consider when purchasing a portable toilet for an underground mine.
-Because underground environments present additional challenges that need to be factored into the final purchase decision.
+Because underground environments present additional challenges they need to be factored into the final purchase decision.
 Sanitation and hygiene are critical to maintaining a healthy workplace.

 How to Choose the Best Toilet Portable Mining Toilet for Your Site

 Size of project: The bigger the site, the more toilets.
 This is a more general view but can help lay the groundwork.

 Location of personnel: The size of the project can give an overall view of numbers, but not all locations may be active.
 Because an underground industrial strength toilet is portable, it can be moved with the progression of drilling and opening of new sections.
 Likewise, the site toilet in an inactive area, where there is no staff, can be relocated for re-use.